n8willis/opentype-shaping-documents/opentype-shaping-use.md

 correct results.

 > Note: A _null_ in the following table indicates that the
-> corresponding Unicode property is not overridden.
+> corresponding Unicode property is not overridden for the codepoint
+> featured in that row.

 | Codepoint | Unicode UISC               | USE override UISC | Unicode UIPC | USE override UIPC | Glyph                                   |